1up64/Sad-Spongebob/README.md

 ## Support

 For support contact me.
-The fastest way to reach me is on discord @1upfunniguy.
+The fastest way to reach me is on discord @sad_spongebob_epic.
 You can also use my email, sad.spongebob.dev@gmail.com